bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 To get started with ngrok, read the [Create an HTTPS Tunnel](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) tutorial.

-After you have successfully started ngrok, make sure to note your ngrok ID.
+After you successfully start ngrok, make sure to note your ngrok ID.
 You will use it later.

 ## Create an app profile